-Here are some ideas of good post-exercise food choices:
+Here are some ideas of my post-exercise meal choices:

-- Whole-wheat pita or bagel filled with veggies, tofu or other plant based protein sourse
+- Whole-wheat pita or bagel filled with veggies, tofu or another plant-based protein source

-- Rice with plant based protein and veggies
+- Whole grain Rice or Quinoa with plant-based protein and veggies

 Some common nutritional issues I and others have reported experienced during an Ironman and 70.3 are:

 - Bonking, “hitting the wall” not sustaining their intensity during the last part of the race.

 - Increased temperatures or humidity then what you trained in causing dehydration can limit performance.

 - Gastrointestinal problems such as stomach cramps, bloating, etc. can have a negative impact on your performance.

 I limit high fiber foods, veggies 48 hours prior to my event and increase my complex carbohydrate intake.
 Carbohydrate is my main fuel for an event.
 Your body stores contain roughly 500 grams of carbohydrate (this is 2000 kcal), not enough to make it to the finish line.
 In theory, it should be enough to get most athletes through the first 3 hours of the race.

 Best to start fueling early, the first 30 minutes of the bike to make sure you avoid carbohydrate depletion.
 I know from experience as well as the research, once you run out of carbohydrate stores it is difficult to recover.